CHH02/FullStack/part2/README.md

 #### Ex 2.17
 - Modified 2.16's application to handle potential uncaught promises when adding and updating persons in the phonebook.
 Sends an error notification to the display styled with css.

+### Ex 2.18-2.20
+- Focuses on an application for different country's information

+#### Ex 2.18
+- App that accepts a filter from the user to display different country's information.
+If more than 10 matches then it querries user to provide a more specific filter.
+If only one match then it displays general information for that one country.
+Otherwise lists the countries whose common name matches the filter.